 - Allow only one person at a time on the trampoline.
 This will prevent injury from 2 people bumping into one another.

 - Do not allow children to do somersaults or stunts.
-This could lead to head or neck injury.
-Tell them to try to stay in the center of the trampoline when jumping.
+This could lead to a head or neck injury.
+Tell them to try to stay in the center of the trampoline when they jump.
 Do not allow anyone to jump from another structure onto the trampoline.
 Do not allow anyone to jump or do a somersault off the trampoline.